CRAZY CANVAS

 • Oil pastel

 Watercolour and drawing ink are only suitable for canvases in exceptional cases.
-For this, there is either a special primer to prepare the canvas for water-based paints or, even better, the AQUA canvas, which was developed directly for painting with watercolour.
+For this, there are special primers to prepare the canvas for water-based paints.
+Or, even better, our stretched canvas CRAZY MULTIMEDIA is a true all-rounder canvas that handles all painting techniques including watercolors, aqua drops, and much more.

 Detailed information on colours on canvas can be found here.

-Painted canvas Classic XtraFein Artist Anne Kathrin Huisken, Bubble
+Painted canvas Crazy Canvas Cotton Fine by Artist Anne Kathrin Huisken, Bubble

 How do you hang a stretched canvas?